nRF24/CircuitPython_nRF24L01/README.rst

             if nrf.any():
                 while nrf.any():
                     buf = nrf.recv()
+                    # use struct to unpack the bytearray into a tuple
+                    # according to the data type format string
                     i = struct.unpack('i', buf)
-                    # string format 'i' matches a 4 byte iterable object where the payload is stored (maximum is 32 bytes) check out other available string formats: https://docs.python.org/2/library/struct.html#format-characters
+                    # format string 'i' matches a 4 byte iterable object
+                    # where the payload is stored (maximum is 32 bytes)
+                    # check out other available format strings: https://docs.python.org/2/library/struct.html#format-characters
-                    print("Received:", i[0]) # prints only the first integer in the byte array (the rest are just padding or overflow in this example). time.sleep(0.5) # poll every 0.5s for new data
+                    print("Received:", i[0]) # prints the only integer in the resulting tuple.

 Contributing
 ============